-- The Site.
-The website at www.crowdjustice.com (the "site") (“CrowdJustice”), is owned by CrowdJustice Ltd, a limited company registered in England and Wales under company number 14875949 trading as CrowdJustice (“we”, “us”, “our,” or “CrowdJustice”).
-The Site is a crowdfunding and community engagement platform for public interest litigation that enables communities to raise awareness about an issue and fund legal action.
+The CrowdJustice fundraising platform available at www.crowdjustice.com (the "site") (“CrowdJustice”), is owned by CrowdJustice Ltd, a limited company registered in England and Wales under company number 14875949 trading as CrowdJustice (“we”, “us”, “ours” as appropriate).
+CrowdJustice is a crowdfunding and community engagement platform for public interest litigation.
+CrowdJustice enables communities to raise awareness about an issue and fund legal action.
 Learn more about our case policies here.

 References in this section to “you” are to a Case Owner.